kestra-io/docs/docs/concepts/flows.md

 ## Task

 A task is a single action in a flow.
-A task can take inputs, perform an action, and produce an output.
+A task can take properties as inputs, perform an action, and produce an output.

 There are two kinds of tasks in Kestra:
 - Runnable Task